linsalrob/mgi-adapters/README.md

 Check our out DOI code and please cite it as:

 ```
-Edwards, R.A. and Edwards, J.A.
+Edwards, J.A. and Edwards, R.A.
 MGI-Adapter Trimming: Efficient Removal of Sequencing Adapters.
+DOI: 10.5281/zenodo.7954281
 ```